MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/azure-ad-hybrid-synch-gmsa-set-logon-service.md

 ---
 title: Azure AD Hybrid Sync Agent Installation Issues - The gMSA is set to log on as Service
-description: This troubleshooting guide focuses on the situation where the gMSA is set to log on as Service, which may block you from successfully installing the Azure AD Connect Provisioing Agent. ms.date: 09/15/2021
+description: This troubleshooting guide focuses on the situation where the gMSA is set to log on as Service, which may block you from successfully installing the Azure AD Connect Provisioning Agent. ms.date: 09/15/2021
 ---

 # Azure AD Hybrid Sync Agent Installation Issues - The gMSA is set to log on as Service

-This troubleshooting guide focuses on the situation where the gMSA is set to log on as Service, which may block you from successfully installing the Azure AD Connect Provisioing Agent.
+This troubleshooting guide focuses on the situation where the gMSA is set to log on as Service, which may block you from successfully installing the Azure AD Connect Provisioning Agent.

 ## Prerequisites

-To install *Cloud Provisioning Agent*, the following is required:
+To install *Cloud Provisioning Agent*, the following prerequisites are required:

 - Domain or Enterprise Administrator credentials to execute the installer.
 - A Global Administrator Account at the Azure AD Tenant.